jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ### Custom Handler in Depth

-As you have already learned from the [overview](#custom-handler) it often makes sense to write custom handlers for a dedicated task.
+As you have already learned from the [overview](#custom-handler), it often makes sense to write custom handlers for a dedicated task.

-There are three different variants of handler factories available, which differ in the amount of parameters available in the handle expression:
+There are three different variants of handler factories available which differ in the amount of parameters available in the handle expression:

 | Factory                        | Parameters in handle-expression | Use case                                                                                                                                                                                                                                  |